One of the most important tips on how to study best for the GED® exam and be successful on the four subtests test is to become optimally prepared.

 The best way to learn how to write an essay is by dealing with all sorts of issues, not only those you feel comfortable with.

-There is not something like the easy route.
+There is not something like the easy route, also not for GED students.
 Ask somebody close to you to look through the work you made and come up with suggestions to improve it, but make sure that the person also tells you what you did well.

 Focus on time-management